sah1awy/DataScience_Salary/README.md

 # Data Science Salary Analysis
 - Created a tool that estimates data science salaries to help data scientists negotiate their income when they get a job.
-- Scraped over 1000 job descriptions from glassdoor using python and selenium
 - Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
 - Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
 - Built a client facing API using flask